To apply, please send a cover letter, resume, and completed job application to

-Under the direction of the Human Resources Director, the HR Generalist is responsible for providing support in the various human resource management functions, including a focus on recruiting, documentation, and file maintenance.
+Under the direction of the Human Resource Director, the Human Resource Generalist is responsible for providing support in the various human resource management functions, which include recruiting, documentation, and file maintenance.

 The Early Childhood Specialist will provide evidence-based mental health consultation to parents and educators in order to build the capacity of the adult(s) to support the social-emotional development of children ages 0-8 in early care and learning settings, such as family care homes, preschool, and kindergarten.